 Research activities conducted by University of Chicago faculty and students that involve the use of human volunteers or analysis of identifiable human subjects data must be reviewed and approved by an Institutional Review Board (IRB) if the research is designed to develop or contribute to generalizable knowledge.

-To submit your IRB application, visit the SBS IRB page.
+To submit your IRB application, visit the Social and Behavioral Sciences IRB page.

 Animals in Research